athanatos96/CustomerSupportAgent/README.md

 - **Audio Input Setup**: NOT Supported, set `AUDIO_MODE` to False in `main.py`, if running docker from windows.
 Not tested in running docker from linux (uncomment the `devices` in docker-compose.yml and try)

+- **No Support for Ollama**: If wanted to run local Ollama to run mistral 7b, install ollama in the docker https://ollama.com/

 #### Installing and Running

 1. **Clone the Repository**: